 This process is inherently more unpredictable and also more expensive.
 All factors will be taken into account including what is in the best interest of the child physically and emotionally, the relationship between the parents, their previous contributions to the child’s upbringing, the distance between their homes, and also the child’s wishes.

-What types of child custody agreements can be made in Bastrop or Austin?
+What types of child custody agreements can be made in Bastrop?